ZILECAO/inheritable-solana/README.md

 --

-Voting on the Decentralized Oracle of Death:
+Step 2: Voting on the Decentralized Oracle of Death:

 Judges will need to add the following private keys to their Phantom wallet: [3XtpHubkVUZo6L1bvwvWhKySFcLMSfXfSyzEXXZmgkqm1JCuhh55S6oKWrXjGVCYuYfi3ipdb9DJCxpoN3LkrUZG] and [2qpMPEs8zKhiokHaybLLkevdoyfyDd719mVDa9Ygn6ETh94dfnL9xUTXesoQyQbPcn9oPrxNepxvm1GgiwHj9MGo].
 These are the dummy accounts we have set up with some test SOL.